Causality and independence in perfectly adapted dynamical systems: Transforming variables may reveal structure

 where $I(t)$ represents an external input into the system.
 This network is capable of perfect adaptation if the first term of $\dot{X}_B(t)$ is in the saturated region $(1-X_B(t))\gg K_{AB}$ and the second term is in the linear region $X_B(t)\ll K_{F_B B}$, which allows us to make the following approximation:

-Therefore, a steady-state solution $X_B$ for $B$ is proportional to the steady-state solution $X_A$ for $A$.
-Since both terms in equation \eqref{eq:ifflp:C} are proportional to $X_A$ we find that the steady-state solution $X_C$ for $C$ is a function of only the parameters $k_{AC}$, $K_{AC}$, $k_{BC}$, and $K_{BC}$ (note that $X_A$ factors out of the equilibrium equation corresponding to \eqref{eq:ifflp:B'}), and hence it does not depend on the input parameter $I(t)$.
+Therefore, an equilibrium solution $X_B$ for $B$ is proportional to the equilibrium solution $X_A$ for $A$.
+Since both terms in equation \eqref{eq:ifflp:C} are proportional to $X_A$ we find that the equilibrium solution $X_C$ for $C$ is a function of only the parameters $k_{AC}$, $K_{AC}$, $k_{BC}$, and $K_{BC}$ (note that $X_A$ factors out of the equilibrium equation corresponding to \eqref{eq:ifflp:B'}), and hence it does not depend on the input parameter $I(t)$.
 Since a change in the input signal $I(t)$ changes $\dot{X}_A(t)$ there is a transient effect on $X_A(t)$.
 Similarly there must also be a transient effect on both $X_B(t)$ and $X_C(t)$.
 It follows that the system achieves perfect adaptation.

 The equilibrium equations associated with equations \eqref{eq:ifflp:A}, the approximation \eqref{eq:ifflp:B'} to \eqref{eq:ifflp:B}, and \eqref{eq:ifflp:C} are given by:

 The associated equilibrium causal ordering graph in Figure \ref{fig:IFFLP:equilibrium causal ordering graphs:original} shows that there is a directed path from the input signal $I$ to the cluster $\{v_A, v_B, v_C\}$.
 Therefore, the conditions of Theorem \ref{thm:identification of perfect adaptation} are not satisfied for the system.